- What is distracted driving?

 You can be distracted even when driving for only a few minutes.
 Here are some steps you can take to help reduce your risk:

 On the road, the smartest phone is one that’s turned off.
 So shut yours off before driving.
 Even hands-free operation of your device can put you at risk.
+It reduces manual distraction but not cognitive distraction.

 - Place your phone securely in its cradle or the glove box.